hoosteen/ShameVector/README.md

 #ShameVector
-###Sketching toward a sentiment classifier as an opposition research tool.
+####Sketching toward a Naive Bayes sentiment classifier in R as a digital pposition research tool.

 Lots of learning, experimentation, and debugging will be happening here.